 The mortgage deed is different to the title deeds for your property.
 When we contact you, we may mention 'deeds' or 'title deeds'.
 This refers to a set of documents about the ownership of your property.
-The mortgage deed is a different thing and is usually kept by the Land Register of Scotland.
+The mortgage deed is a different thing and is usually kept by the Land Registry.